cloudfoundry/docs-running-cf/managing-cf/usage-events-and-billing.html.md

 Multiple 'STOPPED' events cannot occur without 'STARTED' events in-between them.

-The app usage events with the 'BUILDPACK_SET' state do not represent an actual application state; They instead signify that a buildpack has been used for the application.
+The App Usage Events with the 'BUILDPACK_SET' state do not represent an actual application state; They instead signify that a buildpack has been used for the application.
 This can be used by operators who wish to charge for buildpack usage.

 ### Service Usage Events

-Service usage events provide information about when users create, update, and delete service instances.
+Service Usage Events provide information about when users create, update, and delete service instances.

-Service usage events are not persisted indefinitely.
-They do not currently expire like App Usage Events, but will in future releases of Cloud Foundry.
+Service Usage Events currently do not expire like App Usage Events.
+The expiration of Service Usage Events will be implemented in a future Cloud Foundry release.

 #### Endpoint